niko-achilles/niko-achilles/README.md

 Exposing myself to good architecture design and decision trade offs.

 - 5+ professional experience in Software Architecture, Strategy and modernization (learned Domain Driven Design by Eric Evans).
-- AWS Certified Cloud Practitioner (score: 932/1000).
+- AWS Certified Cloud Practitioner.
+- AWS Certified Solutions Architect Associate.

 On my free time I like to code in javascript and contribute to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)